Aubrey Christina Plaza (born June 26, 1984 in Wilmington, Delaware) is an American actor and comedian.

 Her career provides examples of the following tropes:

-- A Date with Rosie Palms : When asked to masturbate for a scene in which she pleasured herself in The To Do List, she actually pleasured herself onset.
-Aubrey said that it was very awkward.
+- A Date with Rosie Palms: When asked to masturbate for a scene in The To Do List, Plaza actually pleasured herself on set, something she later admitted was very awkward.

 - Dawson Casting: